andrewinwlg/fantasy-helper/README.md

 - Some style checks are disabled to maintain existing code style

 ## TODOs for this project
-- Use FC/BC from salary table?
+- Scrape FC/BC from nba.com -- or just manually update positions as needed
 - move view creation from calc to create views
 - add 15 day and 7 day stats
 - check need for game logs and clean logs tables